 A: You can’t.
 There’s NO SUCH THING as a New Hampshire “pistol permit.”

 OK, this was a trick question and answer, because it’s my pet peeve.
-Let me explain: NH state law, RSA 159:6, is titled "License to Carry," and the piece of paper in your wallet is titled "Pistol/Revolver License."
-Neither the law nor the license ever uses the word "permit."
+Let me explain: While some other states issue “permits” for concealed carry, New Hampshire issues a license; both NH licensing law (RSA 159:6, "License to Carry") and the NH license itself (the "Pistol/Revolver License" in your wallet) are careful not to use the word “permit.”

 Now, see the next question-and-answer.